apache/datafusion-comet/DEBUGGING.md

   3: <futures_util::stream::stream::fuse::Fuse<S> as futures_core::stream::Stream>::poll_next
   4: comet::execution::jni_api::Java_org_apache_comet_Native_executePlan::{{closure}}
   5: _Java_org_apache_comet_Native_executePlan
-  ...
+  (reduced)

 This was likely caused by a bug in DataFusion's code and we would welcome that you file an bug report in our issue tracker
         at org.apache.comet.Native.executePlan(Native Method)
 at org.apache.comet.CometExecIterator.executeNative(CometExecIterator.scala:65)
 at org.apache.comet.CometExecIterator.getNextBatch(CometExecIterator.scala:111)
 at org.apache.comet.CometExecIterator.hasNext(CometExecIterator.scala:126)

-...
+(reduced)

 ```
 Note:
-- The backtrace coverage in Datafusion is still improving.
-So there is a chance the error still not covered, feel free to file a [ticket](https://github.com/apache/arrow-datafusion/issues)
+- The backtrace coverage in DataFusion is still improving.
+So there is a chance the error still not covered, if so feel free to file a [ticket](https://github.com/apache/arrow-datafusion/issues)
-- The backtrace doesn't come for free and therefore intended for debugging purposes
+- The backtrace evaluation comes with performance cost and intended mostly for debugging purposes